 Slow Release Fertilizer in Spring

-The granules are easy to apply and contain the right balance of nutrients that azaleas require therefore there is no risk of over fertilizing in the plant which can damage the roots.
+The granules are easy to apply and contain the right balance of nutrients that azaleas require therefore there is no risk of over-fertilizing in the plant which can damage the roots.
 They also contribute to maintaining the optimal acidic soil pH which helps to ensure nutrient uptake.

-Apply fertilizer in the Spring as soon as you see new foliage growth and with slow release granules you only have to apply once per year.
+Apply fertilizer in the Spring as soon as you see new foliage growth and with slow-release granules you only have to apply once per year.
 Do not apply fertilizer in late Summer as this may encourage foliage growth at the expense of flowers and can stimulate new growth that is more vulnerable to upcoming Winter frost.

 Choosing the Right Pot for Azaleas

 Azaleas can be grown in different types of pots and containers as long as it has drainage holes in the base.
-Ideally pots should be around 16 inches in diameter with clay or terracotta material.
+Ideally, pots should be around 16 inches in diameter with clay or terracotta material.

 You can grow azaleas in smaller pots initially but it is likely that you will have to re-pot the plant after a couple of years.
-A 16 inch pot contains enough soil to hold moisture and more soil helps to insulate the roots in Winter.
+A 16-inch pot contains enough soil to hold moisture and more soil helps to insulate the roots in Winter.

 Soil in pots tends to heat up quickly in the sun which increases soil evaporation and the chance of drought.
-Clay or terracotta pots tend to be thicker then plastic or metal containers and therefore the soil does not heat up as quickly in the sun which helps to maintain soil moisture.
+Clay or terracotta pots tend to be thicker than plastic or metal containers and therefore the soil does not heat up as quickly in the sun which helps to maintain soil moisture.

-Light Requirements for flowering
+Light Requirements for Flowering

 Azaleas prefer partial shade and dappled light with around 4 hours of sun per day (depending on the climate).
 In cooler temperate climates with more rainfall and overcast days (such as Scotland or Washington in the USA) an azalea can take full sun.